 Why not sleep in a UNESCO Biosphere Reserve?
 All-inclusive explora Patagonia is set inside the beautiful Torres del Paine National Park, in the heart of Patagonia and on the shores of Lake Pehoe.

-From here, guests may choose from over 50 different guided hikes and horseback rides through this amazing part of the world that is still largely uninhabited.
+From here, guests may choose from over 50 different guided hikes and horseback rides through this amazing, largely uninhabited part of the world.
 It is said that guests who stay here feel cut off from civilization but protected by natural barriers: ice fields, the sea, and mountains.

 [Photo credits (in order of appearance): Jade Mountain, Post Ranch Inn, Constance Hotels, Belmond, The Peninsula Hotels, Wentworth Mansion, Jade Mountain, Jumierah Hotels and Resorts, The Savoy, Aman Resorts, explora Patagonia]